CamilleGodi/ICR_Finder/README.md

 # I/ Introduction

-This pipeline allows for **automatic and throughout research of chemoreceptors genes/pseudogenes of various families (OR,GR,IR) in insect genomes**.
-"Database" files are provided.
+This pipeline, **Insect chemoreceptors Finder** (ICR_Finder) allows for **automatic and throughout research of chemoreceptors genes/pseudogenes of various families (OR,GR,IR) in insect genomes**.
+"Database" files are provided for OR research in Hymenoptera genomes.

 It can also be adapted to run with custom databases (see part IV/), and supposedly on different animal taxa and gene families (see part V/).